SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 * In-depth overview of Magic's DRC engine
 * Introduction to Google/Skywater DRC rules
 * Lab : Warm-up exercise : Fixing a simple rule error
-* Lab : Main exercie : Fixing or create a complex error
+* Lab : Main exercise is Fixing or create a complex error

-**Introdution to Magic and Skywater PDK**
+**Introduction to Magic and Skywater PDK**

 For running the DRC we need to have an understanding of the technology node we are working on.
 For this one can refer the following